 How much does it cost to ship a car across the country?

-Typically between $1,000 and $2,500 depending on distance, vehicle size, and whether you choose open or enclosed transport.
+Brokers and carriers typically charge between $1,000 and $2,500, depending on distance, vehicle size, and whether you choose open or enclosed transport.

 Is it cheaper to drive my car instead of shipping it?